wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 2. Get your credit card numbers ready.

    <a target="_blank" href="https://www.linkedin.com/pulse/how-use-aws-free-tips-teaching-college-wong-chun-yin-cyrus-%E9%BB%83%E4%BF%8A%E5%BD%A5-/">PROTIP</a>: You need a credit card to open an account.
-But to limit your exposure, some people provides numbers to AWS from a MASTERCARD GIFT CARD bought from a convenience store.
+But to limit exposure, some people provide to AWS numbers from a <a target="_blank" href="https://usa.visa.com/pay-with-visa/cards/prepaid-cards.html">pre-paid reloadable Visa</a> gift <a target="_blank" href="https://aws.amazon.com/premiumsupport/knowledge-center/accepted-payment-methods/">(debit) card</a> <a target="_blank" href="https://usa.visa.com/pay-with-visa/find-card/get-prepaid-card">pre-paid online</a> (which has an expiration date and some have a monthly service fee).
+The <a target="_blank" href="https://www.drawpayvisa.com/">Drawpay card</a> provides a 1% refund on purchases and a mobile app to view balances.
+Others provide fee-Free cash withdrawal at over 25,000 MoneyPass ATMs.

+   <a target="_blank" href="https://app.pluralsight.com/player?course=docker-production-using-amazon-web-services&author=justin-menga&name=docker-production-using-amazon-web-services-m4&clip=5&mode=live">*</a>

 3. Click the yellow "Sign-Up" button if you don't already have an account.